jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/5-Lecture-Six-Map-Filter-Fold.md

 #### 6. "the people who invented C were ignorant...
 They were not educated in these ideas."

-*You can skip this section, it's just a bunch of rambling really!*

-Right, so I can't really comment on this, but it's never stopped me in the past.
-I cannot help but feel that there is somewhat of a biased opinion here: C is bad?
-Haskell is good?
-Which is, as John Searle would phrase it, epistemically subjective [[7]](#7).
-Note: it's also worth reviewing this reference [[7]](#7) if you're interested in Philosophy of Mind, Philosophy of Language and Artificial Intelligence). *Again, this may have been a tongue-in-cheek statement?* However, I would always posit that for any task that involves engineering of software, there is an appropriate tool for the job. *With this said, I would like to add that entering into programming with a mathematical framed mind is likely advantageous, as I have heard various people who I look up to echo this sentiment.*

-In summary: we can all have a bit of a poke at one another for a bit of fun, but ultimately: given a software engineering task there are multiple tools available to us; and there will always be a subset of tools which provide optimal implementations given the constraints of the task.
-I do think this is important to keep in mind insofar as it's important to keep somewhat of an open mind.

-With that said, the lecturer is in fact correct.
-If you review Simon Peyton Jones' video on Useful and Useless languages (which is a funny watch), there is more and more cross-fertilisation going on.
-For example, I remember using LINQ for my undergraduate project during third year.
-LINQ in C# draws elements from functional programming.

 *Edit: I guess C is somewhat tolerable, or a necessary evil after all! [[8]](#8)*

-*End of opinionated monologue!
-It was quickly written out, I apologise for any spelling or grammatical mistakes!*

 #### 7. Filter Pattern